-At its regular Board meeting, the Trustees will receive and review:

-- the Funds' risk register once a year, following review by the Management Panel; - an update report on the metrics in the Funds' monitoring framework each quarter, following review by the Investment Committee; and - updates on the Funds' investments, including data on environmental, social and governance (ESG) and climate-related metrics and progress against any targets set in relation to these metrics each quarter, following review by the Investment Committee.
+• At its regular meeting, the Trustee will receive and review updates on the Funds' investments, including data on environmental, social and governance (ESG) and climate-related metrics.

 These documents will incorporate climate-related risks and opportunities as appropriate, in accordance with the roles and responsibilities set out above.